ujwalap801/Java/JAVA/JDK/Readme.md

 - Azul JRE (Azul Systems)

 The JRE is essential for running Java applications on desktops, servers, or mobile devices, making it a widely-used software package in the Java ecosystem.

+#  In Java, we have three important components: JVM, JRE, and JDK.
+The JVM or Java Virtual Machine is responsible for executing Java bytecode, enabling Java programs to run on any platform.
+It handles memory management and garbage collection.

+The JRE, or Java Runtime Environment, provides the libraries and JVM necessary to run Java applications.
+However, it doesn't include the tools for development.

+Finally, the JDK, or Java Development Kit, is a comprehensive package that includes the JRE as well as tools for developing Java applications, such as compilers and debuggers.
+So, to summarize, the JDK is for developers to create Java programs, the JRE is for users to run those programs, and the JVM is the engine that executes the bytecode.